-- Wash your hands with soap and water beforehand - Simply take off the old dressing (carefully, so as not to remove the steri-strips) and apply the new one - DO NOT clean the incision with anything, including water
+- Wash your hands with soap and water beforehand. - Simply take off the old dressing (carefully, so as not to remove the steri-strips or Prineo mesh) and apply the new one. - DO NOT clean the incision with anything, including water.